EV Tech 101

 All motors simultaneously act as generators while they are running.
 Back EMF is the voltage that is produced due to this generating action.
 Back EMF has the opposite polarity of the voltage that is powering the motor.

 Back EMF increases linearly with motor speed.
-A motor attains its maximum speed when its back EMF equals its supply voltage.
+Neglecting IR losses in the windings, a motor attains its maximum speed when its back EMF equals its supply voltage.
 Back EMF is often written BEMF.

 To visualize BEMF in action, consider a simple DC motor operating under load at a constant voltage.